nishkab36/QuizAT-Android-Quiz-App/README.md

 Student

 Built using Android Studio, Kotlin, and Firebase Realtime Database, the application provides a complete end-to-end workflow for conducting and managing quizzes digitally.

+**Academic Project**

+This project was developed as part of my graduation degree requirements.

+The application was conceptualized, designed, implemented, tested, and documented independently as an academic project.

+No Artificial Intelligence tools were used in the development, implementation, or documentation of this project.